RaquelGrosman/LINK_bhb_cortisol_2019/README.md

 The names of all group members are in the "AUTHORS" file.

-The files containing the final version of our code is the "FINAL" file;
+The file containing the final version of our code is the "FINAL" file;
 This file has the complete code for the web page which was the concluding result of this project;
 The code can directly be copy-pasted into a text file, saved as an html file, and openened in a browser;
 As for the type of browser to use: we only tested the display of the web page on Brave, Chrome, and Microsoft Edge;